SxC97/Yabai-Spaces/README.md

   * Well documented.
 Allows for even novice users to easily make changes.
   * Emoji Support!
   * Support for a string of the same icons. e.g. SPACES="• • • • • • • • • • • • • • • •"
+  * Support for an infinite number of spaces
   * Multilingual support (_probably_).
   * Full instructions in the [Wiki](https://github.com/SxC97/Yabai-Spaces/wiki)!
 * Fast!
 Code runs in log(n) time.
 Performance could probably be increased with a little refactoring to reduce programs calls.